ajlinhard/byte-size-docs/AWS/Glue/Glue-Architecture-and-Use-Cases.md

   - Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
   - QuickSight is a scalable, serverless, embeddable, ML-powered business intelligence (BI).

+---
+## Common Architectures

+### Lambda Architecture
+Glue fits into lambda architectures by handling both batch and streaming layers.
+Batch jobs process historical data from S3, while streaming jobs handle real-time data from Kinesis.
+Results merge in a serving layer accessible through Athena or Redshift.

+### Data Lake Architecture
+In data lake patterns, Glue crawlers discover data in S3 and populate the catalog.
+ETL jobs transform raw data through bronze, silver, and gold layers.
+The Data Catalog enables querying through multiple engines like Athena, EMR, and Redshift Spectrum.

+### Data Warehouse Integration
+Glue connects traditional data warehouses with modern analytics.
+Jobs extract data from sources like RDS or on-premises databases, transform it according to business rules, and load it into Redshift or other targets.
+This supports hybrid architectures combining traditional and cloud-native approaches.

+---
 # Basic Technical Concepts
 These are the basic technical concepts when working with Glue and can be setup and used through Glue Studio or with in scripts: